 Atrial fibrillation (or AFib) is a type of heart arrhythmia, or abnormal or irregular heartbeat.
 Some people describe atrial fibrillation as a quivering heart because it feels like your heart is fluttering in your chest.

-If you think you have signs of atrial fibrillation in Las Vegas or Henderson, NV, Find a Doctor or call 702.616.4900 to receive care at Dignity Health - St. Rose Dominican.
-We partner with Stanford Hospital and Clinics to bring you an advanced cardiovascular and thoracic surgery program.
+If you think you have signs of atrial fibrillation in Las Vegas or Henderson, NV, Find a Doctor or call (702) 616-4900 to receive care at Dignity Health-St. Rose Dominican hospitals.

 Not everyone with AFib experiences symptoms.
 In fact, you may not even realize you have AFib until your doctor discovers it during a physical exam.
 The most common symptom is a fluttering in your chest, with other symptoms including chest pain, confusion, dizziness, or feeling tired or short of breath.